 In January 2019, John was offered and accepted a chaplain residency at Baptisy Health, serving until the residency’s end date of August 31, 2019.
 John’s assigned medical units included the ED, CCU, and Palliative Care.
 John also continued to teach math classes at SCA until the end of the 2018-2019 academic year.

 The family moved to the Rochester, NY area over the month of August, and in September 2019, John began a one year chaplain residency at the University of Rochester Medical Center (URMC).
 In addition to provising on-call chaplain services through the medical center, John is the primary chaplain for the Wilmot Cancer Center and Strong’s Geriatric Psychiatric unit.

-In May of 2020 John successfully defended his doctoral thesis and is awaiting graduation in December.
-His thesis work is in the the area of church revitalization with a specific interest in the impact of American individualism upon revitalization through discipleship.
+In May of 2020 John successfully defended his doctoral thesis on church revitalization with a specific interest in the impact of American individualism upon revitalization through discipleship.

 In August John accepted an offer of a one year extension as a chaplain resident at URMC.
-He hopes to continue at Wilmot and develop a specialty in Palliative-Hospice Oncological Chaplaincy.
-John’s especially enjoys working with patients to understand their illness narrative and assist in narrative conversion to assist patients and families in facing their illness outcomes.
+He continues in place at Wilmot and is developing a specialty in Palliative-Hospice Oncological Chaplaincy.
+John’s especially enjoys working with patients to understand their illness narrative and facilitate narrative conversion to assist patients and families in facing their illness outcomes.

 John and Brenda have two boys, two girls, two grandsons, a granddaughter, and a grandson on the way.
 All reside in Monroe County, New York.